bonjourmalware/melody/docs/docs/quickstart.md

 ```

 !!!
 Important
     Your file should always start with the `inbound` keyword.
-We recommend adding your filter rules below, starting with an `and` keyword.
+I recommend adding your filter rules below, starting with an `and` keyword.

-## Advanced
+### Advanced

 [Here is all you need to know about the BPF syntax](https://biot.com/capstats/bpf.html) and [here is a great source of examples to get quickly started](https://www.ibm.com/support/knowledgecenter/SS42VS_7.4/com.ibm.qradar.doc/c_forensics_bpf.html).

-# Rules
+## Rules

 Melody rules are used to apply tags on matching packets.
-They have multiple use cases, such as monitoring emerging threats, automated droppers, vulnerability scanners...
+They have multiple use cases, such as monitoring emerging threats, automated droppers, vulnerability scanners, etc.

 You can look into the `$melody/rules/rule-available` and `$melody/internal/rules/test_resources` folders to quickly find working examples.

-## Basics
+### Basics

 A rule file can contain multiple rules description and constitute a ruleset.